Seasawher/free-math/README.md

 ## Contribution Rule

-All suggestions for additional material, corrections of information or broken links are welcome!
+All contributioons are welcome!
+For example:

+* Adding resources.
+* Correcting information
+* pointing out broken links

+If you notice anything, please open an issue.

 I am also happy to correct any errors in English, as I am not very good at English. 😄

 However, the following rules must be respected when you want to add some resources.